-Bookings for the Routeburn, Kepler and Milford tracks open mid-July.
-Most other facilities and destinations allow you to book at any time, for dates up to 1 - 2 years in advance.
+Opening dates to book the Great Walks vary.
+Check with a nearby office or online for more information.
+Most facilities and destinations allow you to book at any time, for dates up to 1 - 2 years in advance.
 Some of the tracks do not require bookings (for specific people on specific dates) in the off season (May to September/October), although you may still be required to purchase a backcountry hut pass.

 No, there is no waiting list system operating.